NICMx/Jool/en/usr-flags-global.md

 That's all well and good, but it turns out there's at least one protocol (FTP using EPSV) in which the server expects a client to open a second connection on a similar transport source, but the connection is also supposed to interact with another server port.
 The mechanism explained above usually breaks this second connection because the Destination port randoms the `F` hash so `m` is not necessarily a similar source.

-`--f-args` allows you to include and exclude arguments from `F`.
+`f-args` allows you to include and exclude arguments from `F`.
 You can use this to engineer argument combinations that will be friendlier to awkwardly-designed application protocols.
 Keep in mind though, excluding arguments from `F` increases collision rate because of the reduced randomness, which is somewhat expensive to handle. (for kernel standards, anyway.)

-`--f-args` is a bit field.
-Each bit in `--f-args` represents an argument to `F`.
+`f-args` is a bit field.
+Each bit in `f-args` represents an argument to `F`.
 Activate the bit to include the respective argument (from most significant to least):

 1. Source (IPv6) address
 2. Source port